Best Bike Trainers

 This can be a huge design factor for some people; even to the extreme that they would steer away from a bike trainer because of the noise no matter the quality of the machine.
 Again, depending on the type of bike trainer you buy, the noise may be more prominent.
 For example, a cheap wind machine will most likely be ridiculously noisy while an expensive fluid trainer will produce virtually no noise at all.
 But, from model to model, the noise can vary as well so it is not always guaranteed that noise will not be an issue.

 But, maybe you could care less about noise.
 Let’s say you live in your own home, store the machine in your work-out room and listen to music while you ride.
-In this instance, the noise will not play a factor because it will never be loud enough to drown out your headphones (as long as you noise-cancelling headphones).
+In this instance, the noise will not play a factor because it will never be loud enough to drown out your headphones (as long as you noise-canceling headphones).
 But, it is safe to assume not everyone has these luxuries.
 You may have roommates, family members, or apartment regulations that you need to abide by.
 They may not care to hear the excessive noise coming from your bike trainer and that is a reality you may have to face.

 If Your Bike is Compatible